We thank Radio Presenter supreme, John Greene, for the following advance information regarding this evening’s programme at 7 on C103. (S.R.)

 The marine lake is connected to the Atlantic Ocean via Barlogue Creek by a narrow channel known as the rapids.
 The area is a scientists paradise, steeped in history and with more folklore than you can imagine.
 Its history though is at times tragic, as half the population here died during the famine.
 Also, Fineen O’Driscoll, the last great O’Driscoll chieftain spent his final days here, destitute and alone in his island castle in the centre of Lough Hyne. [read more …] ““Where the Road Takes Me” at 7pm Today on C103″

 We thanks John Greene, Presenter supreme for background information on this evening’s Programme.
 (S.R.)

 Many towns and villages close to Cork City showed a population increase in Census 2016.
 In the Mizen, Sheep’s Head and Beara peninsulas the story was much different.
 Rural decline is a real problem here.

 In this week’s edition of ‘Where the road takes me’, John Greene visits the village of Goleen on the Mizen peninsula.
 Here the locals joke that one of their neighbouring parishes is New York.
 But unlike New York, this village has already lost its Garda station, has a limited GP service and the priest is now based in Schull.
 The local football team who won a junior football championship last year, have since lost three of their best players to emigration, with more due to follow.
-There’s an air of uncertainty over the future of the local post office. … continue reading the full article “Goleen on “Where the Road Takes Me” This Evening from 7 on C103″
+There’s an air of uncertainty over the future of the local post office. [read more …] “Goleen on “Where the Road Takes Me” This Evening from 7 on C103″

 This week on “Where the road takes me”, we conclude the two part programme on Bandon Community Hospital.
 ‘From Workhouse to Cottage Hospital to state of the art Community Hospital’, traces the history of this building since it began its days as a workhouse in 1841.